chengjiafeng857/xiaogong/README.md

 ## What it contains

 - A single-page interactive experience built with:
-    -Some visual stuff
+    - Some visual stuff
-    -A Clock remebering a beatiful date
+    - A Clock remebering a beatiful date
 - Animations, interactive messages, and visual flourishes (confetti, transitions, etc.)
 - Simple assets (optional music or images) included in the repo